The 4C’s of Diamond Quality

 Cut.
 Diamonds are loved by the fact that the sparkle so intensely and their ability to transmit light.
 A diamond cut is an assessment of how well the diamonds facets interact with light.
 Expert craftmanship is needed to shape the diamond cuts so the proportions, shine and symmetry showcase the maximum reflection of light possible for that diamond.
 The 5 cut scale ranges over Excellent, Very Good, Good, Fair and Poor.

 Carat.
 The Carat refers to the diamond weight.
 A metric carat is measured as 200 milligrams.
 With everything being equal a higher diamond carat would mean a higher price, but factors such as colour, clarity and cut will greatly impact the price depending on the grade chosen in each of these categories.

 We hope this 4Cs overview will help you make an informed decision to the type of diamond that you have in mind.
-If you would like to discuss creating your perfect diamond engagement ring please feel free to get in touch or make an appointment at our Melbourne Showroom.
+If you would like to discuss creating your perfect diamond engagement ring please feel free to get in touch or make an appointment at our Melbourne or Brisbane Showrooms today.